eXTReMe Tracker

 See a color and know which color will neutralize it to mix it's shadowed color.

 It records correct pigment oppositions for making dark colors with transparent paint or ink.
 It matches all colors in nature and how they shadow.
-Use it in Photography, Stage Lighting, Textile Dyeing and color coordinating.
-The RCW color wheel works, free pigment referenced 5x5 Zip with a CMYK EuroScale Coated profile.
-Use this profile in either the printer or the image.
-Not both.
+Use it for Artistic painting, Photography, Stage Lighting, Textile Dyeing and color coordinating.
+The RCW color wheel works,

 This is how it works with ink artists, 4 color printers and plotters.

-A plotter is a larger printer that sprays color as opposed to a printer that picks pigment up from another surface.
-A plotter is used in printing canvas giclees and is color accurate as any four color press.
-I have a Roland HiFi FJ52" Plotter.
+A plotter is a larger printer that sprays color as opposed to a printer that picks pigment up from another inking plate or heats it onto a surface.
+A plotter is used in printing canvas or paper giclees and is color accurate.
+I have a Roland HiFi Jet FJ 52" Plotter.

 Here's what I did to this image.